sylvaincom/sylvaincom.github.io/_pages/about.md

 ## News

 - [Oct.
 31st, 2024] Probabl launched the official scikit-learn certification!
-More info: [LinkedIn post](https://www.linkedin.com/posts/probabl_official-scikit-learn-certification-launch-activity-7257728875546263552-mSG5) / [DevRel's LinkedIn post](https://www.linkedin.com/posts/vincentwarmerdam_official-scikit-learn-certification-launch-activity-7257736204098375680-EZz9) / [press release](https://papers.probabl.ai/official-scikit-learn-certification-launch).
 - [Sep.
 12th, 2024] Probabl closed a 5.5M€ community funding round!
-More info: [CEO's LinkedIn post](https://www.linkedin.com/posts/ylechelle_announcing-major-milestone-empowering-the-activity-7239910633838637056-QqFb) / [press release](https://papers.probabl.ai/announcing-major-milestone-empowering-the-future-of-data-science) / [ActuIA](https://www.actuia.com/actualite/probabl-annonce-une-levee-de-55-millions-deuros-pour-accelerer-sa-mission-autour-de-scikit-learn/) / [FRENCHWEB.FR](https://www.frenchweb.fr/probabl-vers-une-acceleration-de-lia-et-de-la-science-des-donnees-grace-a-une-levee-de-fonds-de-55-me/449047).
 - [Sep.
 3rd, 2024] I started a new job as a Machine Learning Product Engineer at [:probabl.](https://probabl.ai/) in Paris, the official brand operator of <a href="https://scikit-learn.org/stable/">scikit-learn</a>!
 More info: <a href="https://www.linkedin.com/posts/sylvain-combettes_ownyourdatascience-activity-7241375428064477184-OWU8">my LinkedIn post</a>.

+For more info about Probabl, I wrote a [Notion page](https://probabl.notion.site/Get-to-know-Probabl-127ef76d36b9804d8ca8e264e42f0cee?pvs=4).

 ### Older news